top of page

 Delivery & Installation

 If you can't tow it, how do you deliver it?
-Tiny homes or cabins built on a steel skid have the benefit of more structural integrity over a traditional trailer.
-They are simply delivered via flatbed truck and towed into position on location.
-They are fitted with a single axle draw-bar with 2 wheels to assist with manoeuvring into position (this draw-bar and wheel set is later removed).
+Tiny homes or cabins built on a steel skid are simply delivered via flatbed truck to your property and then unloaded.
+Once on your property they can be towed like a standard tiny home or trailer to your desired location.
+They are fitted with a single axle draw-bar with 2 wheels to assist with manoeuvring into position (this draw-bar and wheel set can later be removed).

-(Pictured: Steel skid with cabin framing) For installation, 6 holes are pre-dug roughly in line with where the footing legs will be attached to the cabin.
-The cabin is then towed into position on its temporary wheels and manoeuvred to be above the holes.
-The legs are then bolted to the skid (at this point, picture the legs attached to the cabin but floating within the pre-dug holes).
-Then we simply pour concrete into the holes, allow it to cure, remove the draw-bar and wheel set and voila!
-Your cabin is in position, on its 6 legs and ready for guests!
+(Pictured: Steel skid with cabin framing) For installation, all that is required is 6 concrete footings at your desired location (we send you the dimensions and exact layout).
+The cabin is then towed into position on its temporary wheels and manoeuvred over the footings.
+The LevelMaster legs are then simply bolted to the skid and attached to the footings using concrete screws.
+Your cabin is now in position and ready for guests!
 If you ever want to move the cabin, simply re-attach the draw-bar and wheel set, unbolt the legs and tow to another location.

 Up Next - Part 2: Framing